Goldfields (Victoria): Description

 Demographically, the population of the region was approximately 244,900 in 2006.
 The region has a well-defined road tourist route.
 The area retains a significant gold mining industry and remains a popular for fossicking.

-The Goldfields region is also associated as a wine growing region with a large number of established vineyards and popular wineries.
-An important ecosystem associated with the region is the Box-Ironbark forest, now much fragmented and cleared but still important for the conservation of many birds and other animals.
+The Goldfields region is also associated as a viticulture region with a large number of established vineyards and popular wineries.
+An important ecosystem associated with the region is the Box–ironbark forest, now much fragmented and cleared but still important for the conservation of many birds and other animals.